 Software Requirement

-Some services or applications require a specific file system, like Btrfs.
-Examples are the Virtual Machine Manager application and Snapshots.
-Other applications are more suited to the EXT4 file system, like a website.
+Some services or applications, like Btrfs, require a specific file system.
+Examples are the Virtual Machine Manager application and Snapshot Replication.
+Other applications, like a website, are more suited to the EXT4 file system.

 A file system is a property of a Volume.
-Note that you can create multiple Volumes on the same Storage Pool.
+Note that you can create multiple Volumes in the same Storage Pool.

 Different Redundancies

-Understanding the different kinds of data is important when using Volumes on Synology NAS.
+Understanding the different kinds of data is essential when using Volumes on Synology NAS.

 You always have multiple Volumes with different Storage Pools because you have at least one Volume per Storage Pool.
 You can not span a Volume over different Storage Pools.